 Tinubu and LG Autonomy: Lawmaker Mentions What to Look Out For

 Hon.
-Olajumoke Shaqiru Victor, the lawmaker representing Ward 13 at the Abeokuta South local government in Ogun State, has commended the Supreme Court judgment granting financial autonomy to the 774 local governments in Nigeria.
+Olajumoke Shaqiru Victor, the lawmaker representing Ward 13 at the Abeokuta South local government in Ogun state, has commended the Supreme Court judgment granting financial autonomy to the 774 local governments in Nigeria.

-Ogun lawmaker welcome LG autonomy
+Ogun lawmaker welcomes LG autonomy

 Victor, who is also a media aide to Hon.
 Balogun Olaniyi Afeez, the chairman of the Abeokuta South LGA, lamented that the local governments in Nigeria have been in darkness due to lack of funds to run the administrations at the local level.